 *If you have had an eating disorder in the past, we ask that you wait to participate in this program until 2 years post-recovery.

 Have a group of friends who want to complete a Body Project Workshop together?
-Request a workshop of your own by completing the Wellness 2 Go request form!
+Want to hear more about the Body Project?
+Request a workshop of your own or request a presentation by completing the Health Promotion Request Form!